Selecting a Business Partnership Type

 The Small Business Administration lists a joint venture as a type of partnership.
 A joint venture is typically a partnership between different businesses formed for a specific purpose (like making a movie or building a structure) or for a specified time period.

 Qualified Joint Ventures as Partnerships

-A qualified joint venture is a special kind of partnership in which two spouses who jointly own a business can elect to file separately to avoid having a file a complicated partnership tax return.
+A qualified joint venture is a special kind of partnership in which two spouses who jointly own a business can elect to file their income taxes separately to avoid having a file a complicated partnership tax return. in this case, each spouse files a Schedule C for his or her share of the net income of the business.
+If the couple is filing jointly, both Schedule C's are included in the joint tax return.
 You can read more about how a qualified joint venture works, and the restrictions.